AndrewNeo82/Rock_Paper_Scissors/README.md

 # Rock Paper scissors

 I created a web app for the game rock paper scissors for my second milestone project.
+Rock, Paper, Scissors is a hand game typically played between two people.
+It's a simple game used to make a decision or settle a dispute.
+Each player simultaneously forms one of three shapes with their hand:

+Rock: The player forms a fist with their hand.
+Paper: The player extends their hand flat, with the palm facing down.
+Scissors: The player extends their hand with the index and middle fingers extended and spread apart, resembling a pair of scissors.
+The basic rules of Rock, Paper, Scissors are as follows:

+Rock beats scissors (rock smashes scissors).
+Scissors beat paper (scissors cut paper).
+Paper beats rock (paper covers rock).
+When both players have made their choices, they reveal their hand gestures at the same time.
+The winning gesture is determined by the rules above.
+If both players make the same gesture, it's a tie, and the game can be played again.

 ![responsive] ![Alt text](responsive.jpg)